What is Hyperledger Blockchain?

 Hyperledger blockchain can be understood as an umbrella project, which was started by the Linux Foundation (Yes, the same company behind your favourite Linux OS) in December 2015 as a hub for the collaborative development of open-source blockchain applications and distributed ledgers.

-Hyperledger blockchain has grown impressively over time, and today, it hosts over 100 members, including industry leaders like IBM, Nokia, and Samsung, who all meet regularly to coordinate for developing futuristic blockchain frameworks.
+Hyperledger blockchain has grown impressively over time, and today, it hosts over 100 members, including industry leaders like IBM, Nokia, and Samsung, who all meet regularly to coordinate the development of futuristic blockchain frameworks.

-According to Hyperledger website, the mission of the platform is to “create an enterprise-grade, open source distributed ledger framework and code base.”
+According to the Hyperledger website, the mission of the platform is to “create an enterprise-grade, open-source distributed ledger framework, and codebase.”
 With this, it wants to create and promote an open blockchain environment.

 Projects by Hyperledger and Its Member Organizations

-It has been over 3 years since Hyperledger was founded, and in these years, a number of different Hyperledger projects, frameworks, interfaces and applications have surfaced the internet under the umbrella of Hyperledger.
+It has been over 3 years since Hyperledger was founded, and in these years, a number of different Hyperledger projects, frameworks, interfaces, and applications have surfaced on the internet under the umbrella of Hyperledger.
 Here are a few: